 The very embodiment of enigmatic allure.

 The romance bloomed in childhood, when there were plenty of records around the tiny house.
-The singles, a typical late-60s motley, lived in a cut down carton of Heinz 57 Varieties, for reasons of tidiness and poverty, and they exerted a fascination that began with the labels as much as the music.
+The singles, a typical late-60s motley, lived in a cut down carton of Heinz 57 Varieties, for reasons of tidiness and poverty, and they exuded an allure that began with the labels as much as the music.
 There was some educational value in applying my nascent reading skills to artist names and song titles – Joe Dolan, Petula Clark, Ide B The First – and my precocious devouring of the Wide Range Blue Books was surely aided by my understanding that “the unauthorised public performance, broadcasting and copying of this work was prohibited.”
-It didn’t stop there – the songwriting credits in brackets, the catalogue numbers ending with A or B, the adverts on the covers for Morphy Richards hair dryers and so much else, all of these details offered enigmatic allure.
+It didn’t stop there – the songwriting credits in brackets, the catalogue numbers ending with A or B, the adverts on the covers for Morphy Richards hair dryers and so much else, all of these details held an exotic attraction.
 But the greatest thrill came from watching the record go round and round, at a breakneck 45 r.p.m., while wondering if the needle was going to reach the end of the groove before the song finished.
 The race always ended in a draw!
 It was a miracle, how come the ever-growing swell of Downtown wasn’t too much for such a small space?
 How come there was still so much massiveness for the band to handle in just one-eighth of an inch of remaining playing surface?
 Surely one day they’d overrun that little platter and break out into the living room, rattling the sash windows as they blared me from one brass-wailing ecstasy to the next.
 They didn’t, alas, but they begat the abiding notion that a small piece of plastic could contain all of the joy, the creativity, the very fecundity of human imagination.
-Well, I actually said something like “wow, you can do anything with one of these fellers,” but you get the picture.
+Well, I actually said something like “wow, they can do anything they like on one of these fellers,” but you get the picture.
 In the fullness of time my own purchases joined them; “Mama Weer All Crazee Now” by Slade for 40p in Boots chemist, “All Because of You” by Geordie, and various others, all in the uniform guise of banging and shouting.
 And a few years later, banging and shouting leapt once again to the fore, and all hell broke loose!

 All hell breaking loose at the height of punk!